Trousers as women's clothing: 1980s and 1990s

 In the 1980s in Puerto Rico, Ana Irma Rivera Lassén was not allowed to enter court in trousers and was told to wear a skirt.
 She sued the judge and won.

 In 1989 California state senator Rebecca Morgan became the first woman to wear trousers in a U.S. state senate.

+In 1990, the gay newspaper OutWeek covered the Lesbian Ladies Society, a Washington, D.C.–based social group of "feminine lesbians" that required women to wear a dress or skirt (therefore not trousers) to its functions.

 Women were not allowed to wear trousers on the U.S. Senate floor until 1993, although the rule was seldom enforced.
 In 1993, Senators Barbara Mikulski and Carol Moseley Braun wore trousers onto the floor in defiance of the rule, and female support staff followed soon after, with the rule being amended later that year by Senate Sergeant-at-Arms Martha Pope to allow women to wear trousers on the floor.